 Stopover on Joe Mills Mountain

-Back on the south saddle, we walked west on the old road to Joe Mills Mountain.
-It felt like forever to get there because we made many stops for photos.
-Later we left the roadway by the snowy junction and went 200′ up to the top.
+Back on the south pass, we went west on the road to Joe Mills Mountain.
+It felt like forever to reach it because we stopped a lot for photos.
+We later left the roadway by the snowy junction and walked up 200′ to the top.

-It was breezy all day.
-Though the sun has been out since mid-morning, the wind chill has significantly reduced the temperatures.
-Here I spotted cars moving inside Canada along Highway 3.
+It’s been breezy all day.
+Although the sun has been out since mid-morning, the wind chill has drastically reduced the temperatures.
+The peak was a great vantage point for viewing cars along Highway 3 in Canada.

 See more trip photos here.